darthoctopus/pineapple/README.md

 using Python.
 It aims to include many useful working libraries and packages, while remaining super easy to install and use.

+Pineapple was originally written by [Nathan Whitehead](http://github.com/nwhitehead), but as of mid-2017 the original project appears to be abandoned.

+### Key changes

+- System python is used instead of a bundled installation (to simplify maintenance for me).
+Effectively this is now a thin GUI client for Jupyter notebooks.
+I still find this preferable to electron, to the extent that my native look-and-feel is better preserved.

 ## Building Prerequisites

 General requirements: